WSET Level Two Course

 Upcoming dates for Fine Vintage, Ltd. Level Two course with Lyn Farmer:

 Level Two is next offered in Miami beginning Sunday, December 10, 2017 and continues the following weekend, December 16 and 17, at the historic Biltmore Hotel in Coral Gables.
-The course is three full days, 9:30am to 5:30pm with a one hour break for lunch each day.
-This is a great way to tune your palate for the year-end holidays, or the course could be a wonderful early holiday gift for someone.
+The course is three full days, 9:30am to 5:30pm with two short mid-session breaks and a one-hour break for lunch.
+This is a great way to tune your palate for the year-end holidays, or the course could be a wonderful early holiday gift for a wine-loving friend.

 Click the button below to go directly to the Miami course page on the Fine Vintage, Ltd. website

-The next Level Two course in Chicago is offered on two weekends, beginning Sunday, November 5, 2017.
-We break for the Veterans' Day weekend and conclude on Saturday and Sunday, November 18 & 19.
+The next Level Two course in Chicago is offered on two weekends, beginning Sunday, July 8, 2018.
+The course concludes on Saturday and Sunday, July 21 and 22 (there is a one weekend break between days one and two).
 The beauty of this schedule is you have a full two weeks between the first and second classes to taste and study on your own, then return for two days of class sessions before the certification exam.
 All Chicago courses are offered at City Winery at 1200 West Randolph Street.
-Each of the three days begins at 9am and continues to 5pm with a one hour break for lunch.
+Each of the three days begins at 9am and continues to 5pm with two short mid-session breaks and a one-hour break for lunch.

 Click the button below to go directly to the Chicago course page on the Fine Vintage, Ltd. website